Champions League: Mahrez sends Man City into final as dream dies for outclassed PSG | DW | 04.05.2021

-Manchester City reached their first ever Champions League final after victory over Paris Saint-Germain.
-Both goals came from Riyad Mahrez as City coach Pep Guardiola moved closer to regaining the trophy his heart desires
+Manchester City reached their first ever Champions League final after victory over PSG.
+Both goals came from Riyad Mahrez as City coach Pep Guardiola moved closer to regaining the trophy he's chased for a decade,

+City have won their last seven UCL games; the longest ever winning run by an English team in the competition

 The Manchester City Project broke new ground on Tuesday night after another stylish victory over Paris Saint-Germain secured a place in their first ever final of Europe’s elite competition.
-The hero was Riyad Mahrez.
+The hero was Riyad Mahrez, but the effort was collective.

 Like in last season’s Champions League final defeat by Bayern Munich, PSG were undone by a player born in Paris.
 This time it was Mahrez who pounced just as he did last week in the city of his birth to elevate Manchester City to a plane they haven’t occupied before.
 His first goal back in freezing Manchester tilted the tie in City’s favor, his second sent them to Istanbul.

-For Pep Guardiola’s side, a first ever Champions League final beckons – a chance to paint City into history and win a trophy that has eluded him for the best part of a decade.
-And it’s not just one trophy that they’re chasing – a treble is still on for them.
+For Pep Guardiola’s side, a first ever Champions League final beckons – a chance to engrave City's name into history and reclaim a trophy that has been his Holy Grail for a decade, and one that eluded him during his time in Bavaria and, thus far, in England.
+And it’s not just one trophy that City are chasing – a treble is still on for them.
 PSG’s treble hopes have been downgraded to a double.

+"We are in the final of the Champions League, they're nice words," said Guardiola, who won the Champions League twice with Barcelona, in 2009 and 2011.
+"People believed what happened in the past means I should arrive in the final every year.''

 Like City, PSG’s new money is gradually sidelining the dominance of the old money giants of Real Madrid and Barcelona, among others.
 PSG will be challenging again next year, even if their coach Mauricio Pochettino’s rallying cry for his team to be “clinical and aggressive” was ultimately not realized in this second leg.
 Not by PSG, anyway.